BrendanKapp/baby-kyber/readme.md

 # Baby Kyber

-The following is a basic implementation of learning with errors in Python.
+The following is a basic (<100 line) implementation of learning with errors in Python.